An individual health care plan formalises the plan of support for students with complex health care needs.

 - an authorisation to contact the medical practitioner.

 The individual health care plan must address circumstances that may impact on the student's health care needs, such as variation in school routine, absence of staff, special transport arrangements, physical activity and environmental conditions.

 The possible effects of emergencies arising at the same time with a number of students need to be considered and addressed in individual health care plans.

 The principal develops and documents local procedures, which may include utilising the leadership of the deputy principal, other delegated executive staff and/or learning and support teams, to put processes in place to support students and the development of individual health care plans.

 The principal is responsible for assessing, in consultation with appropriate school staff, the parent and the medical practitioner, how the school will meet the health care needs of the student.
 Health care planning needs to take account of the student's full range of learning and support needs.

 The development of the individual health care plan may incorporate a risk management process to manage risk to the student or other students or staff.

 The principal will arrange a meeting with the parent and appropriate school staff to discuss the management of the student's health care needs.

-The meeting with the parent may be supported by input from the school counsellor, student welfare consultant and/or the disability programs consultant, a member of the school's OH&S team, as appropriate.
+The meeting with the parent may be supported by input from the school counsellor, learning and engagement officer, members of the school's learning and support team, as appropriate.